HomeDirectoriesThe Green Deception: When Business Listings Lie About Being Eco-Friendly

 • Their directory listings featured eco-certification logos they weren’t entitled to use

-The FTC, which provides FTC’s Green Guides, determined that EcoClean had violated guidelines on deceptive marketing practices.
-The company faced substantial fines and was required to remove all misleading claims from their listings.
+The FTC, which provides FTC’s Green Guides, found that EcoClean had violated its guidelines on deceptive marketing.
+The company faced substantial fines and had to remove all misleading claims from its listings.

-The Turnaround: Following the FTC action, EcoClean implemented legitimate sustainability measures, including third-party certification of their products and transparent reporting of their environmental impact.
-Within 18 months, they had rebuilt consumer trust and saw a 35% increase in business—proving that authentic sustainability practices ultimately yield better results than deceptive marketing.
+The Turnaround: Following the FTC action, EcoClean put real sustainability measures in place, including third-party certification of their products and transparent reporting of their environmental impact.
+Within 18 months, they had rebuilt consumer trust and saw a 35% increase in business, proving that authentic sustainability practices ultimately yield better results than deceptive marketing.

-For businesses, this case highlights the importance of ensuring that environmental claims are specific, substantiated, and verifiable.
+For businesses, this case shows why environmental claims need to be specific, backed by evidence, and verifiable.
 For directories, it demonstrates the need for verification processes that protect consumers from misleading information.

-Researchers from the University of Cambridge conducted a comprehensive study of environmental claims across 500 business listings in various directories.
-Their findings revealed concerning patterns:
+Researchers from the University of Cambridge studied environmental claims across 500 business listings in various directories.
+Their findings showed some concerning patterns:

 Type of Environmental ClaimPercentage of ListingsPercentage with VerificationCommon Issues